 - Does the BMP have to be maintained and do I have the staff/time to maintain it?

-- Is there something I can do to eliminate (prevent) precipitation from coming in contact with my industrial activity/significant material in the first place?
+- Is there something I can do to eliminate (prevent) precipitation from coming into contact with my industrial activity/significant material in the first place?

 Start with the simple BMPs first, such as moving materials indoors or under cover.